Steve Martin: Early life and education

 After high school, Martin attended Santa Ana College, taking classes in drama and English poetry.
 In his free time, he teamed up with friend and high school classmate Kathy Westmoreland to participate in comedies and other productions at the Bird Cage Theatre.
 He joined a comedy troupe at Knott's Berry Farm.
 Later, he met budding actress Stormie Sherk, and they developed comedy routines and became romantically involved.
-Sherk's influence led Martin to apply to the California State University, Long Beach, for enrollment with a major in philosophy.
+Sherk's influence led Martin to apply to California State University, Long Beach, for enrollment with a major in philosophy.
 Sherk enrolled at UCLA, about an hour's drive north, and the distance eventually caused them to lead separate lives.

 Inspired by his philosophy classes, Martin considered becoming a professor instead of an actor-comedian.
 Being at college changed his life.

 It changed what I believe and what I think about everything.
 I majored in philosophy.
 Something about non-sequiturs appealed to me.
 In philosophy, I started studying logic, and they were talking about cause and effect, and you start to realize, 'Hey, there is no cause and effect!
 There is no logic!
 There is no anything!'
 Then it gets real easy to write this stuff because all you have to do is twist everything hard—you twist the punch line, you twist the non-sequitur so hard away from the things that set it up.

 Martin recalls reading a treatise on comedy that led him to think:

 What if there were no punch lines?
 What if there were no indicators?
 What if I created tension and never released it?
 What if I headed for a climax, but all I delivered was an anticlimax?
 What would the audience do with all that tension?
 Theoretically, it would have to come out sometime.
 But if I kept denying them the formality of a punch line, the audience would eventually pick their own place to laugh, essentially out of desperation.

 Martin periodically spoofed his philosophy studies in his 1970s stand-up act, comparing philosophy with studying geology.

 If you're studying geology, which is all facts, as soon as you get out of school you forget it all, but philosophy you remember just enough to screw you up for the rest of your life.